 As a result of a correct answer, Player F gets six points.

-If Player G can not answer your question, you ask it with another key word and the score starts anew.
+If Player G cannot answer your question, you ask it with another key word and the score starts anew.
 Now this is Player G, whose turn to answer your question and so on.
+Follow the same procedure with all key words.
 The activity continues around the circle as long as the questions with all the key words have been answered.
-At the end of the activity, the number of points, accumulated by each participant during the competition, is counted up.
+At the end of the activity, the number of points, accumulated by each participant during the whole competition, is counted up.
 The player, who gets the most points in total, becomes the winner of the game.

 Variation.
 Here are some ideas for other key words: belt, book, brick, chair, fork, glass, hat, iron, plate, sheet, scissors, table, toothbrush.